nio-blocks/hash_table/README.md

 HashTable
 =========
-Group a list of input signals into one hash table signal.
+DEPRECATED, USE Join INSTEAD - Group a list of input signals into one hash table signal.
 The output signal will contain an attribute for each evaluated `key` and the `value` of the key will be a **list** containing each value with a matching key.

 Properties
 ----------